Deanmv/Dissertation/README.md

 Logic (turn) Solo Off - Turns solo off for the project.

+Logic Track Count Is "*number*" - Lets siri know how many tracks you have in the project.
+(Needed for track up/track down)

+Logic What Track Am I on? - Tells you what track you currently have selected.

 Logic Track Up - Moves up one track (Used for when listening in solo mode).

 Logic Track Down - Moves down one track (Used for when listening in solo mode).